How employers can help support caregivers coping with increased responsibilities

 Create organization-wide buy-in and support for caregivers

 Enable managers to support flexible arrangements.
-By supporting direct managers’ ability to offer flexible schedules or work arrangements to employees they supervise, organizations can build a system of support at all levels.
+By supporting direct managers’ ability to offer flexible schedules or work arrangements to employees they supervise, organizations can help build a system of support at all levels.

 Create an employee resource group for workers who are also caregivers.
-This network can promote visibility and provide shared resources and information on adult care, child daycare facilities, assistance programs, and in-home care.
+This network can help promote visibility and provide shared resources and information on adult care, child daycare facilities, assistance programs, and in-home care.

 Encourage those in leadership positions to share stories of their own caregiving experiences.
-This can reduce stigma and support an open dialogue around caregiving.
+This can help reduce stigma and support an open dialogue around caregiving.

 By offering flexibility and empathy to employees with caregiving responsibilities, employers can help encourage trust, promote employee growth, and build loyalty.
-Workers who feel that their employer cares about their well-being are more likely to report that they want to stay at their job for more than 10 years.6
+Workers who feel that their employer cares about their well-being are more likely to report that they want to stay at their job for more than 10 years.10

 Suggested articles